BibleClinger/CGResPatcher/README.md

 Comanche Gold is a fantastic helicopter simulation from the late 1990's by Novalogic.
 The sim can still be played on Windows 10 even in multiplayer.
 Unfortunately this requires modifications.

 - The Modern OS Fix to run on Windows 10 (exe patch + copying of in-game video files) along with one of the menu files.
-- Multiplayer via TCP/IP is possible with the CGoldIP utility.
+- Multiplayer via TCP/IP is possible with the CGoldIP utility (with or without tunneling programs like Hamachi).
 - The DLLs from dgVoodoo can be used to allow more resolutions to work correctly.
 This allows selecting of the 1280x1024 resolution.

 # Current Problem